microsoft/FLAML/website/docs/Use-Cases/Tune-User-Defined-Function.md

     time_budget_s=10,  # the time budget in seconds
 )
 ```
-Sequential tuning is recommended when compute resource is limited and each trial can consume all the resources.
+Sequential tuning is recommended when compute resource is limited, and each trial can consume all the resources.

-Once the tuning process finishes, it returns an [Analysis](https://microsoft.github.io/FLAML/docs/reference/tune/analysis) object which provides methods to analyze the tuning.
-As an example, the following code, we retrive the best configuration found during the tuning, and retive the best trial's result.
+Once the tuning process finishes, it returns an [Analysis](https://microsoft.github.io/FLAML/docs/reference/tune/analysis) object, which provides methods to analyze the tuning.
+In the following code example, we retrieve the best configuration found during the tuning, and retrieve the best trial's result.

 ```python
 print(analysis.best_config)  # the best config